Blackstone Group Inc. Sells 7,536,046 Shares of Antero Midstream Co. (NYSE:AM)

-Blackstone Group Inc. trimmed its holdings in Antero Midstream Co.
-(NYSE:AM) by 55.8% during the first quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor owned 5,958,392 shares of the pipeline company’s stock after selling 7,536,046 shares during the period.
-Blackstone Group Inc. owned about 1.25% of Antero Midstream worth $53,804,000 as of its most recent filing with the Securities and Exchange Commission.
+Blackstone Group Inc. lessened its holdings in Antero Midstream Co.
+(NYSE:AM) by 55.8% during the first quarter, Holdings Channel reports.
+The fund owned 5,958,392 shares of the pipeline company’s stock after selling 7,536,046 shares during the period.
+Blackstone Group Inc.’s holdings in Antero Midstream were worth $53,804,000 as of its most recent filing with the Securities and Exchange Commission.

-The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, August 11th.
-Stockholders of record on Wednesday, July 28th will be given a $0.225 dividend.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, August 11th.
+Shareholders of record on Wednesday, July 28th will be given a $0.225 dividend.
 The ex-dividend date of this dividend is Tuesday, July 27th.
-This represents a $0.90 dividend on an annualized basis and a dividend yield of 9.54%.
-Antero Midstream’s dividend payout ratio (DPR) is currently 100.00%.
+This represents a $0.90 annualized dividend and a yield of 8.78%.
+Antero Midstream’s dividend payout ratio is presently 100.00%.

-Several brokerages have recently commented on AM.
-Jonestrading downgraded shares of Antero Midstream from a “buy” rating to a “hold” rating in a report on Tuesday, June 8th.
-Zacks Investment Research downgraded shares of Antero Midstream from a “hold” rating to a “strong sell” rating and set a $7.50 price objective for the company. in a report on Tuesday, May 4th.
-Wells Fargo & Company raised their price objective on shares of Antero Midstream from $9.00 to $10.00 and gave the stock an “equal weight” rating in a report on Thursday, June 24th.
-Morgan Stanley raised their price objective on shares of Antero Midstream from $8.00 to $9.00 and gave the stock an “underweight” rating in a report on Monday, March 22nd.
-Finally, TheStreet upgraded shares of Antero Midstream from a “c” rating to a “b-” rating in a report on Monday, May 3rd.
-Four investment analysts have rated the stock with a sell rating and five have issued a hold rating to the company.
-Antero Midstream presently has an average rating of “Hold” and an average price target of $7.71.
+AM has been the topic of a number of research reports.
+Zacks Investment Research raised Antero Midstream from a “sell” rating to a “hold” rating and set a $11.00 price objective on the stock in a report on Friday.
+Wells Fargo & Company upped their price objective on Antero Midstream from $9.00 to $10.00 and gave the company an “equal weight” rating in a report on Thursday, June 24th.
+Jonestrading lowered Antero Midstream from a “buy” rating to a “hold” rating in a report on Tuesday, June 8th.
+Tudor Pickering lowered Antero Midstream from a “hold” rating to a “sell” rating and set a $8.00 price objective on the stock. in a report on Wednesday, May 26th.
+Finally, TheStreet raised Antero Midstream from a “c” rating to a “b-” rating in a report on Monday, May 3rd.
+Three equities research analysts have rated the stock with a sell rating and six have issued a hold rating to the stock.
+Antero Midstream currently has a consensus rating of “Hold” and a consensus price target of $8.21.

 Antero Midstream Company Profile